 If you want to review the information that we have collected regarding your claim, you may request, and we will provide without charge, copies of all relevant documents, records, and other information.
-You may request our Authorization for Release of Appeal Information form by calling the Appeals Program.
+You may request our Authorization for Release of Appeal Information form by calling Member Services.